Table of Contents

 any other form of misrepresentation, cheating, fraudulent academic behavior or other improper academic conduct of comparable severity

-Academic misconduct may be alleged by a course instructor with respect to a course or courses taught by him/her.
+Academic misconduct may be alleged by a course instructor with respect to a course or courses taught by them.
 A determination of academic misconduct shall be based on a discussion between the student and the instructor, in person if possible, including a review of the evidence.

 If academic misconduct has been determined, the instructor may impose an educative action (e.g. for instances that could be attributed to lack of understanding of appropriate citation) or an academic penalty (e.g for instances that reflect a serious breach of academic integrity).